 The Lower Rogue Watershed Council was designated within a Curry County Coordinating Watershed Authority by the Curry County Board of Commissioners in July 1994.
 Our members have been and continue to be committed to the health and future of the Lower Rogue River watershed.

-The Lower Rogue Watershed Council meets monthly (generally the third Tuesday) at 3:30 pm in the Curry Watersheds Partnership offices located in the north end of the Gold Rush Center, 29692 Ellensburg Ave., Gold Beach, Oregon.
+The Lower Rogue Watershed Council meets monthly (generally the third Tuesday) at 5:30 pm in the Curry Watersheds Partnership offices located at 29286 Ellensburg Ave., Gold Beach, Oregon.
 See calendar for schedule.

 Current Council Board Members